Apurva9897/TheesisProject/README.md

 [comment]: # (You can add as many additional bullet points as necessary by adding an additional hyphon symbol '-' at the end of each list)

 Essential:
-- Essential requirement 1
-1. A centralized inventory management system to track stock levels of computer components.
+1. Centralized Inventory Management System: The system allows businesses to track stock levels of computer components in real-time, ensuring accurate stock records.
+It helps prevent overstocking or stock shortages by dynamically updating inventory as items are added, removed, or relocated.

-- Essential requirement 2
-2. Real-time stock movement and location tracking.
-- Essential requirement 3
-3. Automated low-stock alerts and notifications
-- Essential requirement 4
-4. Role-based user authentication and access control.
-- Essential requirement 5
-5. Reporting and data visualization tools for inventory analysis.
-- Essential requirement 6
-6. Invoicing system for sales and purchases.
-- Essential requirement 7
-7. Secure database storage and backup solutions.
+2. Real-time Stock Movement and Location Tracking: Each item’s exact location within the warehouse is recorded and updated during the stock assembly process.
+This ensures efficient stock retrieval and prevents misplacement of inventory.
+Automated low-stock alerts and notifications.

+3. Automated Low-stock Alerts and Notifications: The system sends alerts when inventory levels reach predefined thresholds, enabling warehouse managers to reorder components before they run out.
+This minimizes downtime and prevents disruptions in operations.

+4. Role-based User Authentication and Access Control: Different user roles, such as admin, warehouse staff, and finance team, have specific permissions to ensure secure handling of stock data and transactions.
+Unauthorized access is restricted to maintain system security.
+Reporting and data visualization tools for inventory analysis.

+5. Reporting and Data Visualization Tools: Users can generate real-time inventory reports, track stock trends, and analyze stock movement history.
+Reports can be exported in formats like PDF, CSV, or Excel for business insights and audits.
+Secure database storage and backup solutions.

+6. Role-based User Authentication and Access Control: Different user roles, such as admin, warehouse staff, and finance team, have specific permissions to ensure secure handling of stock data and transactions.
+Unauthorized access is restricted to maintain system security.

+7. Reporting and Data Visualization Tools: Users can generate real-time inventory reports, track stock trends, and analyze stock movement history.
+Reports can be exported in formats like PDF, CSV, or Excel for business insights and audits.

+8. Invoicing System for Sales and Purchases: The system generates invoices for stock transactions, maintains records of purchases and sales, and supports different payment methods and tax calculations.

+9. Secure Database Storage and Backup Solutions: The system ensures data integrity with encrypted storage and automated backups, preventing data loss and ensuring quick recovery in case of failures.

+10. Integration of Computer Services: The system supports additional computer services, including maintenance, system design, software development, software installation, and disaster recovery solutions, making it a comprehensive IT asset management tool.

 Desirable: